rcdorsey/rcdcorsey.github.io/index.md

 1. This is an ordered list following a header.
 2. This is an ordered list following a header.
-3. This is an ordered list following a header.

 ###### Header 6